 The recycling mindset has grown and we’re diverting more and more re-usable materials.
 That’s great news and the direction we want to go!
 But the dollars we have to work with will not stretch far enough to sustain our very expensive processing operation.

-After talks with local vendors and other community partners and much number crunching, RNC resolved late last summer to become a Single Stream recycling facilitator instead of processor.
+After talks with local vendors and other community partners and much number crunching, RNC resolved in late 2014 to become a Single Stream recycling facilitator instead of processor.
 This means instead of transporting all the materials to our facility to process, we are contracting hauling services to take the materials directly to an automated materials recovery facility.
-We have contracted with Cart-Right, who also service the City of Fremont curbside, to take our materials to Kent County Recycling in Grand Rapids.
+We contract with Cart-Right, LLC, who also service the City of Fremont curbside, to take our materials to Kent County Recycling in Grand Rapids.
+The conversion took place in December 2014 and January 2015.

 - You may dump everything together into the same Single Stream bin.
 Refer to the labels on each bin describing and illustrating what is acceptable.